 Biography of the Surgeon General

-Vice Admiral Vivek H. Murthy was confirmed on December 15, 2014, as the 19th United States Surgeon General.
-As "America’s Doctor," Dr. Murthy is responsible for communicating the best available scientific information to the public regarding ways to improve personal and public health.
-He also oversees the operations of the U.S. Public Health Service Commissioned Corps, comprised of approximately 6,700 uniformed health officers who serve in nearly 800 locations around the world to promote, protect, and advance the health and safety of our nation and our world.
+As Surgeon General, Dr. Adams oversees the operations of the U.S. Public Health Service Commissioned Corps, which has approximately 6,500 uniformed health officers who serve in nearly 600 locations around the world to promote, protect and advance the health and safety of our nation and our world.